kliang95/MyOS/README.md

 # MyOS
-Simple OS that allows multiple users to print and save files concurrently.
+Simple OS with a GUI that allows multiple users to print and save files concurrently.